The Environmental Impact of Crude Oil

 The production and consumption of crude oil (or petroleum) has a devastating impact on the environment locally and globally.
 The impact is so far reaching because crude oil is integral into humanity’s current way of life.
 In 2022, the United States alone consumed over 7 billion barrels of petroleum.
 Everything around us – the ocean, the air we breathe, the water we drink, and more – has been significantly harmed by the oil industry.
 Here’s how:

-1. Local Pollution and Disease
+1. Local pollution and disease

 The burning of oil, whether from power generation, automobiles, boats, trains, or industrial activity, is a major producer of airborne pollution.
 This pollution is responsible for an increase in disease and mortality around the world.
 Exposure to an increase amount of airborne particulates resulting from the burning of crude oil, petroleum, and oil-derived products directly correlates to an increased risk in diseases of the heart and lungs especially.